-- Q. Name a few things that a computer helps us do. - Q. Are computers used only in schools and at homes? - Q. Name two places other than home and school where computers are used. - Q. State any two uses of computers at home, railway station and airport. - Q. State any two uses of computers in a school, bank, shop, office and hospital. - Q. What is the role of computers in education? - Q. Explain how computers impact our daily lives.
+- Q. Name a few things that a computer helps us do. - Q. Are computers used only in schools and at homes? - Q. Name two places other than home and school where computers are used. - Q. State any two uses of computers at home, railway station and airport. - Q. State any two uses of computers in a school, bank, office and hospital. - Q. What is the role of computers in education? - Q. Explain how computers impact our daily lives.

-After explaining the chapter, let the students do the course book exercises given on pages 22 and 23 of the main course book as Exercise.
-After solving the course book exercises, tell the students to solve Crack The Code activity given on pages 24 of the main course book to imbibe problem solving & logical reasoning skills.
+After explaining the chapter, let the students do the course book exercises given on pages 23 to 25 of the main course book as Exercise.
+After solving the course book exercises, tell the students to solve Crack The Code activity given on pages 25 of the main course book to imbibe Problem Solving & Logical Reasoning skills.
 Help the students to solve these questions.

-In creative assignment, activities like Let's Explore and Practical Time given on page 24 of the main course book will enhance the ability of the students and serve as experiential learning activities.
+In creative assignment, activities like Let's Explore and Practical Time given on pages 25 and 26 of the main course book will enhance the ability of the students and serve as Experiential Learning activities.

-Life Skills and Values given on page 24 of the main course book has an advice to enhance the ethical and moral value in students.
+Life Skills and Values given on page 26 of the main course book has an advice to enhance the Ethical & Moral Reasoning in students.